 This is an introductory course, offered at the Honors and A level that will help students understand the basic laws of physics that govern the universe.
 Topics to be studied include mechanics, sound, light, electricity, circular motion, work, and energy.
 Students will apply physics principles to engineering problems that will challenge their critical thinking and problem-solving skills.
 The content is similar to AP Physics 1 and Physics A, with the main difference being that students design and build most of the projects to be studied.

-Students will have the opportunity to receive honors credit for participation in this course.
-Honors level students will be expected to provide in-depth review and analysis of course content.
+For Honors Level: Students will be expected to provide in-depth review and analysis of course content.